 The ultimate risk associated with bomb diving is death.
 One wrong move and even a bomb that's laid dormant for four decades can explode.
 While each member of the team accepts this grim reality, they believe making the waters of their country safe is a patriotic duty.

 Tusk Force - Bangladesh

 UNICEF estimates that as of January 2019, over 730,000 persecuted Rohingya refugees have fled to Bangladesh from Myanmar.
 Within the border area, acres of forest have been torn down to make room for refugee camps.
 Not only has this negatively impacted the environment but the wildlife, especially the elephants, have suffered as well.

 Once a year, elephants from the Southern region of Bangladesh migrate east, and a portion of their migratory path cuts through the refugee camps.
 Given their genetic memories, elephants are hard-wired to follow the same route every year.
-And unfortunately, since September 2017, 14 Rohingya refugees have been killed by migrating elephants.
+Unfortunately, since September 2017, 14 Rohingya refugees have been killed by migrating elephants.

 In response, the UN’s refugee agency and the International Union for Conservation of Nature created and sponsor the aptly named Tusk Force.
 The group is comprised of Rohingya refugees who teach their community, especially the children, how to calmly deal with the elephants.
 In addition to working in newly built watchtowers throughout the camp, members of this specialized group use a life-sized puppet elephant to demonstrate how to interact with an elephant on the move.

 Since its inception, the Tusk Force has proven to be highly effective.
 According to Aljazeera, "The number of elephant deaths has plummeted from 13 between September 2017 and February 2018 to just one in the past year.”